-- The shareholding of the special purpose vehicle remains to be separate from the shareholding of the parent company and it remains to be undiluted throughout the lifetime of special purpose vehicle.
+- The shareholding of the special purpose vehicle remains to be separate from the shareholding of the parent company, and it remains to be undiluted throughout the lifetime of the special purpose vehicle.

-- After some point of time, if the parent company wishes to take back its assets from the special purpose vehicle, then the parent company has to bear huge transaction costs.
+- After some point in time, if the parent company wishes to take back its assets from the special purpose vehicle, then the parent company has to bear huge transaction costs.

 - Once special purpose vehicles are created, it puts restrictions and limits on the borrowing as well as the funding capacity of the parent company.